RhetTbull/osxphotos/README.md

 Unlike `--exiftool`, you do not need to install exiftool to use the `--sidecar` feature.
 Many of the same configuration options that apply to `--exiftool` to modify metadata, for example, `--keyword-template` can also be used with `--sidecar`.

 Sidecar files are named "photoname.ext.sidecar_ext".
 For example, if the photo is named `IMG_1234.JPG` and the sidecar format is XMP, the sidecar would be named `IMG_1234.JPG.XMP`.
 Some applications expect the sidecar in this case to be named `IMG_1234.XMP`.
-You can use the `-sidecar-drop-ext` option to force osxphotos to name the sidecar files in this manner:
+You can use the `--sidecar-drop-ext` option to force osxphotos to name the sidecar files in this manner:

-`osxphotos export /path/to/export --sidecar XMP -sidecar-drop-ext`
+`osxphotos export /path/to/export --sidecar XMP --sidecar-drop-ext`

 #### Updating a previous export